-1. The appellant is a disabled adult under the age of 65 who is currently active on MassHealth Family Assistance.
-Exhibit 1, Exhibit 4, Testimony.

-2. The appellant was previously approved for MassHealth Standard due to an error in the MassHealth computer system mistakenly listing the appellant as a United States citizen in 2021.
-His benefits were then protected during the ongoing COVID-19 federal public health emergency, despite MassHealth having realized its error in December of 2022.
-Testimony, Exhibit 4.

-3. On or around June 6, 2024, MassHealth updated the appellant's account and downgraded his benefits from MassHealth Standard to MassHealth Family Assistance.
-Testimony.

-- 4. The appellant has been a legal permanent resident of the United States since Testimony. - 5.
-The appellant filed a timely request for fair hearing on July 9, 2024.
+- 1. The appellant is a disabled adult under the age of 65 who is currently active on MassHealth Family Assistance.
+Exhibit 1, Exhibit 4, Testimony. - 2.
+The appellant was previously approved for MassHealth Standard due to an error in the MassHealth computer system listing the appellant as a naturalized United States citizen in August 2024.
+Testimony, Exhibit 4. - 3.
+On January 8, 2025, the appellant verified his immigration status with MassHealth, MassHealth updated the appellant's account and downgraded his benefits from MassHealth Standard to MassHealth Family Assistance.
+Testimony. - 4.
+The appellant has been a legal permanent resident of the United States since Testimony. - 5.
+The appellant filed a timely request for fair hearing on January 10, 2025.
 Exhibit 2.

-4. The appellant is financially eligible for MassHealth Standard, Family Assistance, and Limited benefits.
-Exhibit 1, Testimony.